wxsd-sales/unbook-workspace-macro/README.md

 # Unbook Workspace Macro

-This is an example enhanced unbooking macro for empty Webex workspaces with added support of handling bookings of different durations, meeting title and organizer names along with a simple telemetry logging feature to track the macros behaviour.
+This is an example enhanced unbooking macro for empty Webex workspaces with added support of handling bookings of different durations, meeting title and organizer names along with a external logging feature to track the macros behaviour.

 ## Overview